unccv/the_original_problem/README.md

 ![](graphics/original_mit_crew-01.png)

 **Computer Vision** has a very interesting history.
-It's roots really go all the way back to the beginning of computing and **Artifical Intelligence.** In these early days, it wasn unknown just how easy or difficult it would be to recreate the function of the human visual system.
+It's roots really go all the way back to the beginning of computing and **Artifical Intelligence.** In these early days, it was unknown just how easy or difficult it would be to recreate the function of the human visual system.
 A great example of this is the 1966 MIT Summer Vision Project.
 Marvin Minsky and Seymour Papert, co-directors of the MIT AI Labratory, begun the summer with some ambitious goals:

 ![](graphics/summer_project_abstract-01.png)